-And once the rumbling starts, your dog suddenly whimpers, runs all over the place, hides in the closet, clings to you, or even start to obsessively groom due to overwhelming terror.
+And once the rumbling starts, your dog suddenly whimpers, runs all over the place, hides in the closet, clings to you, or even starts to obsessively groom due to overwhelming terror.

 This extreme reaction is known as thunderstorm phobia and is relatively common among dogs.
 Also known as astraphobia, it can affect both dogs and humans.
 And just like other phobias, you shouldn't ignore your dog’s fear of thunder.